Your browser is not supported any more. Download your preferred modern browser and STAY secure!

 The exam questions are based the following:

-What is Project Portfolio Management
+What is Organizational Portfolio Management

-Why implementing a Project Portfolio Management strategy?
+Why implementing an Organizational Portfolio Management strategy?

 There are several benefits to using project portfolio management frameworks to oversee and manage a collection of projects.
 Some of the main benefits include: